1. What is the Lease with a Right to Purchase Program?

 2. Who is eligible for the program?

-There are certain minimum criteria for the program.
+There are certain minimum criteria.
 Your household must have an annual income of at least $50,000.
 You must have stable employment.
 You cannot be accepted into the program if you or anyone in your household has a history of eviction or a pending bankruptcy.
 Everyone in your household will be subject to a criminal background check.
+List Of Requirements

-Click "Application" under the "Lease Purchase / Rent To Own" tab.
+Click “Application” under the “Lease Purchase / Rent To Own” tab.
 Every member of your household who is 18 years of age or older must be included on the Application.
-The Full Application requires certain information, including residence and employment history, for each member of the household.
-You also must provide income and asset verification for each member of the household whose income is to be considered in determining the rent approval amount in order for your application to be considered complete.
+The full Application requires certain information, including residence and employment history for each member of the household.
+You also must provide income verification for each member of the household whose income is to be considered.
 If you are moving from a different state or starting a new job, you will need to provide confirmation of your new job and income (an offer letter will do just fine).

 You will usually receive a response regarding your application within 2 to 3 business days of receiving all required information.